Skip to content

 Measurement kafka_topics

-Metric Description Data Type
+Metrics Description Data Type

-BytesInPerSec.Count Incoming bytes per second int
+BytesInPerSec.Count Number of bytes flowing in per second int

-BytesInPerSec.OneMinuteRate Incoming byte rate per second float
+BytesInPerSec.OneMinuteRate Flow rate per second float

-BytesOutPerSec.Count Outgoing bytes per second int
+BytesOutPerSec.Count Number of bytes flowing out per second int

-BytesOutPerSec.OneMinuteRate Outgoing byte rate per second float
+BytesOutPerSec.OneMinuteRate Outflow rate per second float

 RequestsPerSec